Town Homes at Fairways Edge

 No analysis available

-I looked for hotel rental pool terms such as Hilton/Trump/Ritz-style pool participation or hotel-managed operations and found nothing.
-Since there is no evidence of STR allowance, this also must remain false.
+I looked for hotel pool language such as 'managed by hotel,' 'rental pool program,' or branded pool participation, and found none.
+Since there is no evidence STR is allowed, hotel-pool participation must be false.

-I searched for language indicating owners must participate in a rental pool or cannot opt out, but found no such references.
-With no STR/hotel-pool evidence in the remarks, mandatory participation is not supported.
+I searched for language indicating owners must join a rental program or cannot opt out, but found nothing.
+With no hotel pool program mentioned and no STR evidence, mandatory participation is not supported.

 No analysis available